-If you often store important information on your USB flash drives, it’s important for you to know how to get rid of a virus and save your files from being lost forever.
+If you often store important information on your USB flash drives, it’s important to know how to get rid of a virus and save your files from being lost forever.

 In this article: